$10,000 IN AWARDS—THE 2006 “HUMIES”—FOR

 July 12 (Wednesday) —

-Announcement of awards at morning plenary session of GECCO conference in
+Announcement of awards at morning plenary se

 This is an illustrative example of a “statement” as to which an entry in the competition should be considered to be “human-competitive.”